HeronErin/LibTi84/README.md

 Required preprocesser settings
 -----------

 To save storage space use #define to tell what function you wish to use.
-Include the setting.h for automatic defining dependancies required by over moduels.
+Include the setting.h for automatic defining dependancies required by other moduels.
 And remember to #define before all the includes.

 I'm not going to state them all here so look at the src for all the functions avalible.